Theo Katzman

-Theodore Daniel Katzman (born April 2, 1986) is an American singer, songwriter, multi-instrumentalist, and record producer based in Los Angeles.
+Theodore Katzman (born April 2, 1986) is an American multi-instrumentalist, singer, songwriter, and record producer.
+He is best known as a founding member and multi-instrumentalist of the funk band Vulfpeck and for his work as a solo artist.
 His musical style is a fusion of pop, jazz, funk, and indie rock.
-He is a member of the funk band Vulfpeck and has contributed to the works of several artists as songwriter and producer.
-Katzman has released four studio albums.
-His latest album Be the Wheel was released in March 2023.
+He founded the independent record label Ten Good Songs.
+He has recorded with and contributed to the works of several artists including Michelle Chamuel, Tyler Duncan, May Erlewine, Teddy Geiger, Benjamin Jaffe, Jacob Jeffries, Rett Madison, and Antwaun Stanley.
+Katzman has released four studio albums, with his latest Be the Wheel released in March 2023.

 Early life and education

 Katzman grew up in a musical family in Manhasset, New York.
 He attended Manhasset High School.
 His father, Lee Katzman, was a jazz trumpet player and would take him to rehearsals at an early age.
 When he was about twelve he started playing drums, guitar, and writing songs.
 In 2004, Katzman moved to Ann Arbor, Michigan and studied jazz at the University of Michigan.